 - Dwelling coverage: Dwelling coverage would likely pay out to rebuild your home if a fire were to destroy parts or all of the structure.

 - Personal property coverage: This coverage typically pays out to repair or replace damaged items, such as electronics and furniture.

 - Liability coverage: This coverage could pay out if the fire were to damage part of your neighbor’s property.

 - Loss of use coverage: If the fire renders you unable to live in your home, this coverage may be used to help you temporarily relocate.
 It may pay for the cost of staying in a hotel, food, laundry and other necessary additional living expenses.

-- Other structures coverage: Any other structures on your property would typically be covered under this coverage type.
+- Other structures coverage: Many detached structures on your property may be covered by this type of coverage.